mcampi111/COSI/README.md

 # COSI
-This repository is linked to the methodology developed in the paper with title **"Hearing Loss Characterisation Using Natural Language Processing Modeling on large-scale Patient-Reported Outcomes Measures"**.
+This repository is linked to the methodology developed in the paper with title **"Beyond the Audiogram: Using PROMs and AI Modelling to Characterise Age-and Sex-Specific Hearing Loss Needs in a Nationwide Study"**.

 The pdf for the paper is available at this url .... and provided in the folder "paper", where it is also possibile to find the Supplementary Materials.

 ## **Abstract**

-**Background**: Hearing loss affects 1.5 billion people globally, including over 50% of French individuals aged 65 and older.
-Traditional assessment like tonal and speech gains fail to capture the broader impact on daily life.
-Patient-Reported Outcome Measures (PROMs), such as the COSI questionnaire, provide personalized insights to enhance patient care.
-This study integrates Natural-Language Processing (NLP) techniques to analyze COSI data, assessing PROMs' benefit in audiology and the specific needs of hearing-impaired patients in France.
+**Background**: Hearing loss (HL) affects 1.5 billion people globally, with significant economic and psychosocial costs.
+Traditional audiometric assessments often overlook psychosocial impacts, limiting intervention effectiveness.
+This study uses Patient-Reported Outcome Measures (PROMs), specifically the Client Oriented Scale of Improvement (COSI), and AI-based Natural Language Processing (NLP) to identify age-and sex-specific patterns in hearing-related needs and inform personalised care strategies.

-**Methods**: We conducted a population-based, cross-sectional, comparative analysis with 190,213 adults with symmetric hearing loss in France, collecting data between September 2020 and December 2022.
-Expert-labelled data was used to train an advanced French NLP model known in the literature as CamemBERT.
-Advanced regression analysis examined the contributions of speech tests, age, sex, and COSI responses to pure-tone average (PTA) hearing loss categories.
+**Methods**: We conducted a cross-sectional analysis of 273,861 COSI responses from a national database.
+Participants aged 18-99 years with symmetrical HL and first-time hearing aid use were included.
+NLP modelling classified responses into 16 standardized listening categories.
+Statistical analyses (Chi-Squared, ANOVA, regressions) examined associations between hearing needs, age, sex, and audiological outcomes, with clustering analyses exploring broader patterns.

-**Findings**:  Patients with slight hearing loss and those aged 40-49 prioritize understanding speech in noise, highlighting the need for early testing and speech-in-noise assessments.
-Females emphasize social and emotional aspects earlier than males.
+**Findings**: Among 91,297 participants, PROMs revealed key needs-understanding group conversations in noise, media listening, and reducing communication-related embarrassment-regardless of HL severity.
+Several PROMs significantly predicted pure-tone average, highlighting their clinical value.
+Signal-to-noise ratio emerged as an early marker of HL in younger adults.
+Sex-specific patterns showed women prioritized social and emotional needs, while men emphasized structured settings such as meetings and television.
+These differences varied by age and HL degree, underscoring the need for individualised care.

-**Interpretation**: Incorporating PROMs in audiology provided significant benefits in assessing patient needs, surpassing the limitations of audiograms and speech tests alone.
-The analysis of responses across the COSI enabled a nuanced understanding of individual hearing difficulties and rehabilitation goals.
-NLP integration into clinical systems can improve policies and interventions for hearing loss.
+**Interpretation**: Integrating PROMs into audiological practice enhances decision-making by uncovering hidden needs, enabling more targeted and comprehensive interventions.
+PROMs provide essential context for understanding the lived experience of HL and support a shift toward personalised hearing care.

-**Funding**: This research was funded by a grant from Fondation Pour l’Audition (FPA) to Hung Thai-Van and Paul Avan, number FPA IDA09 and FPA IDA10.
+**Funding**: This research was funded by a grant from Fondation Pour l’Audition (FPA) to Hung Thai-Van and Paul Avan, number FPA IDA09 and FPA IDA10 and Amplifon France.

 ## Contributions of the paper